 If you would like further information about the Dickinson Legacy Circle, please email [email protected] or call 262-653-4407.

 If you would like assistance or more information about setting up a bequest for the Kenosha Public Museums Foundation, please call us at 252-653-4140.

 We want to know!

-If you have set up a bequest to the Kenosha Public Museums Foundation, please let us know by calling 262-653-4407.
+If you have set up a bequest to the Kenosha Public Museums Foundation or have specific questions, please let us know by calling 262-653-4407.